Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: New zero-scalar-curvature black hole with axisymmetry

-In this section, we provide a new example of Ricci-flat black holes derived from Schwarzschild black holes using the NJA.
-The metric is constructed by selecting the following parameters and constants,
+In this section, we provide a new example of zero-scalar-curvature black holes derived from the Schwarzschild type using the NJA.
+The metric is constructed by selecting the following parameters and constants: